zinsy23/media-timecode-search/README.md

 ## Usage

 1. Add the two corresponding transcripts in the "subtitles" directory.
+Name them using the following format convention: media_basename sourcetype (e.g. time_travel_audio edited.srt)
 2. Run the script and provide it the media name, based on the base name of the subtitles. (python find_timecode.py [subtitle_basename] [time] ?[source|dest]`)

 Example: